jblondin/sindra_orig/README.md

 expand into the lexer, parser, and evaluator components of a typical compiler pipeline.

 Sindra currently just consists of a (very limited) lexer generator and parser generator.
-A tree-walking evaluator which can produces an REPL and an interpreter is currently under development.
+A recusrive tree-walking evaluator which can produce an REPL and an interpreter is currently under development.
 At some point in the future, there will ideally also be a compiler.

 Additional tests, examples and documentation will be forthcoming.